We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - swallowing problems related to disorders of the esophagus

-- gallstones or inflammation of the gallbladder or pancreas
+- inflammation of the gallbladder or pancreas

 - sore muscles from exertion or chronic pain syndromes

-- pressure or tightness in the chest
+- chest pressure or tightness

 - back, jaw, or arm pain

-- abdominal pain or nausea
+- abdominal pain

-- pain after exertion
+- pain during exertion

 - pain accompanied by a rash

 - back pain that radiates to the front of your chest

 Seek emergency treatment immediately if you think you may be having a heart attack and especially if your chest pain is new, unexplained, or lasts more than a few moments.